yapr/view_component_helper/README.md

 ```

 ## Usage
+For more information on ViewComponents, please refer to the [official documentation](https://viewcomponent.org/).

 `ViewComponentHelper` allows for easier referencing of `ViewComponent` classes located under the `app/components` directory by providing you with intuitive shortcut methods.